Teeth Discoloration: What You Need to Know

 Tooth discoloration can occur in different colors, indicating various underlying causes.
 Here are some common tooth discoloration colors and their corresponding causes:

-Yellow/Brown Discoloration:
+Yellow/Brown Discoloration

 • Tobacco use: Smoking or chewing tobacco introduces tar and nicotine to the teeth, which can lead to yellow or brown stains.
 Tar is naturally dark in color, while nicotine turns yellow when combined with oxygen.